craft-snippets/Craft-static-file-manager/README.md

 ## Overview

-* This plugin allows you to keep the list of static files in PHP configuration file instead of Twig.
+* This plugin allows you to keep the list of CSS and JS files in PHP configuration file instead of Twig templates.
+* You can inject files from config file into frontend site and into control panel.
 CSS and JS files will be injected into proper places - CSS files to end of `<head>` and JS files at end of `<body>`.
 * You can also include links to google fonts CSS files, like `https://fonts.googleapis.com/css2?family=Montserrat:wght@100;400&display=swap` - it will be included like other CSS files.
 * Plugin also allows for cache busting of files by appending URL parameter to their paths which contains their modification date.
 This means that files will be cache busted only if they were modified.
 Files from external servers won't be cache busted.